Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GLib/README.md

   * **Note:** Even though GLib itself installs fine with Clang 16, it looks like using its header files causes problems reporting type cast errors that seem impossible to turn off.

+  * There are problems in LUMI/23.12 with the GNU compilers also.